-Application of finite element techniques to analysis of raft foundations, pile foundations, layered soils, and rigid retaining structures.

-Structure - foundation interaction analysis for space frames supported on a raft foundation.
+Application of finite element techniques to analysis of raft foundations, pile foundations, layered soils, and rigid retaining structures, marine structures, reinforced earth, Structure - foundation interaction analysis for space frames supported on a raft foundation --- static and dynamic states.
+Stabilization of soils by thermal treatment, Influence of defects on strength and deformation of rocks.

-Stabilization of acidic soils.

-Deformation and failure of soil under three dimensional stress state (experimental).

-Influence of defects on strength and deformation of rocks.

 Theoretical and experimental studies of blasting hard rocks.

-Foundations subject to dynamic loading.

-Influence of admixtures on creep and shrinkage of concrete.
-Magnitude and distribution of cracks in reinforced concrete beams.

-Analytical and experimental study of fibre reinforced plastics.
-Corrosion, fatigue and fracture of metals.
+Corrosion, fatigue and fracture of metals, Pavement analysis and management.
+Skid resistance of pavements.
+Rehabilitation of pavements.
+Resource investigations by acoustic holograph.
+Effect of stress history on concrete.
+Specification of concrete.
+Indigenous material studies.